So Much For Turning Over A New Leaf...

-Thomas Ravenel’s frequent plus one from season 6 of Southern Charm seems to bear no resentment towards the former politician himself, despite the fact that he dumped her last week on Instagram, but she still sees herself as a victim of the rest of the cast of the hit Bravo show.
+Thomas Ravenel’s frequent plus one from Season 6 of Southern Charm seems to bear no resentment towards the former politician himself, despite the fact that he dumped her last week on Instagram, but she still sees herself as a victim of the rest of the cast of the hit Bravo show.

 Ashley Jacobs spent her Thanksgiving setting tender photos of herself and Ravenel in happier times to music, tagging the terminated cast member to say she would do everything she had done just the same if she had the chance to do things again, says People Magazine.